Soap2G/atlas-opendata-infrastructure/slides.md

 :: content ::

 - **Identity (community membership)**: "in transition"
-- **Submitting pilots**: The computing elements right now prefer the tokens (DIRAC v8 does that already)
+- **Submitting pilots**: The computing elements right now prefer the tokens
 - **Data access**: at least in WLCG, proxies.
 One day, will be token
 - **Verifying a user's identity** (internally to Dirac):
     - **DiracX** uses only tokens ([link to security model](https://github.com/DIRACGrid/diracx/blob/main/security_model.md))